OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-You can see there are some virtual members (abstract-default pairs make a member virtual in F#)  One is **connectedCallback** and the other is **attributeChangedCallback**
+You can see there are some virtual members (abstract-default pairs make a member virtual in F#)  One is **connectedCallback** and the other is **attributeChangedCallback**.

-These member names are special and they are called by the browser. **connectedCallback** is called when the member is attached to the DOM tree and **attributeChangeCallback** is when the attributes are first time set or changed.
+These member names are special and they are called by the browser. **connectedCallback** is called when the member is attached to the DOM tree and **attributeChangeCallback** is called when the attributes are first time set or changed.
 We will use these members to initiate the rendering.